 – a car space or a storage cage associated with an apartment in metropolitan Melbourne.

-This means that if your garden, tennis court or outbuildings are on a separate title, that land will be subject to land tax from the 2020 year onwards.
+This means that if your garden, tennis court or outbuildings are on a separate title, that land will be subject to land tax.

 Consolidating the title to the contiguous land with the title to the adjoining PPR will get around the problem for future years, but should be considered carefully in each case to determine ensure that it doesn’t inhibit future plans for the property.